Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 taking an investment decision.
 Information contained/provided herein is believed to be

-reliable but JTSL does not warrant its completeness or accuracy.
+reliable but BCML does not warrant its completeness or accuracy.
 The content of the articles

 and the interpretation of data are solely the personal views of the contributors and do not

-in any way reflect the views of JTSL.
+in any way reflect the views of BCML.
 Users/Readers are advised to peruse the articles and

 other data in the Site only as information and to rely on their own judgment when/while